 If you have chosen to subspecialize, you can also take exams to qualify for subspecialty certificates in the following disciplines:

 Your certificate is valid contingent upon meeting the requirements of Maintenance of Certification (MOC).

 Throughout the period for which you hold certification, you are expected to continue learning and improving your skills in a personalized program (see ABR-MOC).
 Your progress will be evaluated annually on a rolling three-year “look-back” window.
-One of the requirements to maintain certification is successful completion of the cognitive examination (MOC Part 3), which must be passed before the end of the tenth year from your previously passed examination.
+One of the requirements to maintain certification is successful completion of the cognitive examination (MOC Part 3), which must be passed before the end of the 10th year from your previously passed examination.
 This is a practice-profiled, computer case-based examination.
-The examination is different from the current series of initial examinations for certification.
 Your certification status and MOC status will be publicly reported on our website, as well as at the official public reporting website of the American Board of Medical Specialties (ABMS), www.certificationmatters.org.